stapler8/Cadence/README.md

 # Cadence

+Setup guide:
+    Download Cadence to your working directory
+    Run `touch .env`
+    Run `echo "TOKEN=<your bot token>" > .env`
+    Run the bot inside your venv

+Once in discord:
+    /setadminrole <id>, if you set the ID incorrectly you must edit cfg/cfg.json manually.

 Cadence bot settings:

-    adminRoleID: Set the role ID for your admin role
+    adminRoleID: Set the role ID for your admin role.
+(Must be changed with /setadminrole command)

     botStatus: Set the bot's status message